 The Authority is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Authority joined together with other local governments in the Commonwealth to form the Virginia Municipal Group Self Insurance Association, a public entity risk pool currently operating as a common risk management and insurance program for member governments.
+The Authority is a member of VACORP, a public entity risk pool currently operating as a common risk management and insurance program for member governments.
 The Authority pays an annual premium to the pool for its liability, property and its share of workers compensation coverage.